omermosa/Pipelined-RISCV/README.md

 # Pipelined-RISCV
 ### This Project was a part of the Computer Architecture Course at the American University in Cairo (AUC).

-This Project is a Full Pipelined implementation of a RISCV processor.
+This Project implements a Full Pipelined implementation of a RISCV processor.
 It was implemented using Verilog HDL and tested on Nexys A7 Board.

 The Processor Supports all integer instructions except the Exception Handlers.
 It also supports Multplication and division operations.